 - Pamphlets or papers of any kind

 - Food or drinks (except for during breaks), unless approved by the College Board’s Services for students with disabilities.
-Learn more about testing with accommodations.

-SAT Contact Information
+SAT Contact Details

 The College Board National Office